PeterCamilleri/games_lessons/01/README.md

 end
 ```

-**update** - this method is charged with updating values for the next draw.
+**HelloWorld#update** - this method is charged with updating values for the
+next draw.
 The update adds one degree to the angle theta.
-You will also notice that the
+You will also notice
-position @x and @y are different.
-This is because the draw_rot method uses the
+that the position @x and @y are different.
+This is because the draw_rot method
-center of the image as its origin, unlike the draw method of demo_00 that uses
+uses the center of the image as its origin, unlike the draw method of demo_00
-the top, left hand corner.
+that uses the top, left hand corner.
 ```ruby
 def update
   @theta += 1